Payroll is the largest expenditure in most UK organisations and should, therefore, be managed by qualified professionals.

-This year has seen several major regulatory changes, most notably the General Data Protection Regulation (GDPR), which came into effect on May 25.
+Last year we saw several major regulatory changes, most notably the General Data Protection Regulation (GDPR).
 The heightened requirements include new protections, such as the right for individuals to be forgotten, and strict controls around data privacy that require instant enactment.
 While data visibility has always been important, GDPR makes it essential, as the risks and benefits on both sides are stacking up.

 Your payroll team processes some of the most valuable and vulnerable data your company will ever have.
 Beyond its operational importance for you, that data includes sensitive personal information on everyone who works with you.
 Depending on the size of your company and security processes, that could mean putting a large number of hard-working individuals at risk every month.

 The most significant advantage of better data is better compliance.
-In the year of GDPR, heightened data security regulations are presenting both obstacles and opportunities to companies worldwide.
+Heightened data security regulations are presenting both obstacles and opportunities to companies worldwide.
 Automation and analytics can help organisations achieve greater data quality and thereby better outcomes and insights, helping payroll assume its role in strategic planning and decision-making.

 GDPR and payroll

 To be GDPR compliant, you need to consider lots of different types of staff data.
 For example, how do you securely handle and store timesheets?
 What about emails or text messages from employees who are asking for holiday leave?